-Anxiety is perfectly normal.
+Anxiety is perfectly normal emotion, and actually vital to our emotional health.
 It’s something everyone deals with since the human body evolved to produce this sensation when fear arises.
 For example, when we see a snake, fear and anxiety keep us from coming closer to something potentially dangerous.
 While it has a primal purpose, this trait adapted by extending into our professional lives as work anxiety.

 Business owners, executives, and leaders face a significant amount of anxiety because the feeling serves as a motivator.
 “We need to always have something to be afraid of, otherwise we become complacent,” explains John Tsilimparis, author of Retrain Your Anxious Brain, in an interview with Entrepreneur.com.